HeyloveBTS/CNN-Traffic-Sign-Detection-and-Recognition/README.md

 In this project, I used python and Tensorflow to classify traffic signs.
 The goal is to explore and build a Convolutional Neural Network to solve this single-image, multiclass classification problem.
 More info can be see at https://www.sciencedirect.com/science/article/pii/S0893608012000457?via%3Dihub

+## Conclusion
+I was able to achieve a validation accuracy of 97%+ and a test accuracy of 97%+.